UMNLibraries/umedia/README.md

 2. Add the record to the `sample-records.json` file in the root directory of this repository.

     This allows others to deterministically recreate the sample index.
-    **Note**: be sure to `git pull origin master` before modifying this file so that you have the most recent list of example records.
+    **Note**: be sure to `git pull origin main` before modifying this file so that you have the most recent list of example records.

    ```json
     [